Signs Gospel: Internal evidence

+Paul Anderson argues that John “is the source" of the Johannine tradition but "not the final writer of the tradition."
+Such scholars posit numerous authors whose authorship has been absorbed into the gospel's development over a period of time and in several stages.
+However, scholars increasingly describe John as a unitary text and have abandoned models with hypothetical sources and stages.
+Most scholars during the twentieth century viewed John as a communal work written in multiple editions, but this position is currently in retreat, and there has been a decrease in arguing for the existence of hypothetical sources behind the Gospel of John in scholarship.

 Bultmann

 The hypothesis of the Gospel of John being composed in layers over a period of time originated in the work of Rudolf Bultmann in 1941.
 Bultmann suggested that the author(s) of John depended in part on an author who wrote an earlier account.
 This hypothetical "Signs Gospel" listing Christ's miracles was independent of, and not used by, the synoptic gospels.
 It was believed to have been circulating before the year 70 AD.
 Bultmann's conclusion was so controversial that heresy proceedings were instituted against him and his writings.

 Later scholarship

 Nevertheless, this hypothesis has not disappeared.
 Scholars such as Raymond E. Brown believe the original author of the Signs Gospel to be the Beloved Disciple.
 They argue that the disciple who formed this community was both a historical person and a companion of Jesus Christ.
 Brown also suggests that the Beloved Disciple had been a follower of John the Baptist before joining Jesus.

-It is now widely agreed that the Gospel of John draws upon a tradition of Miracles of Jesus which is substantially independent of the three synoptic gospels.
+However, there has been an increase in support for John’s knowledge of the Synoptics, and the signs source hypothesis is in decline.
+Most scholars today agree that the existence of a single signs source for the miracles in John is highly unlikely.